COLOR GIRL MAGIC

 A: There was skating, dance battles, and of course fine women everywhere.
 We get our skates and get on the floor; Doug goes off doing 360 spins, clapping, and crossing his legs.
-We said “ Yo we gotta learn that!”
+We said, “ Yo we gotta learn that!”
 Our group got as big as 6 strong in a line.
-Some stopped skating and others joined us but us 3 Doug, Dean and I was the core group.
+Some stopped skating and others joined us but us 3 Doug, Dean and I were the core group.
 Here we are 22 years later, I look back and laugh about how we almost were never famous.
-If we never would have went skating with Doug we wouldn’t have ever been discovered by Chris Robinson, skated for Jermaine Dupree’s daughters birthday party, met Destiny’s Child, or skated with Wingo from Jagged Edge or Andre Miller from the NBA.
+If we never would have gone skating with Doug we wouldn’t have ever been discovered by Chris Robinson, skated for Jermaine Dupree’s daughter’s birthday party, met Destiny’s Child, or skated with Wingo from Jagged Edge or Andre Miller from the NBA.

 Q: What was your experience like behind of scenes of the ATL?

 A: Wouldn’t trade it for the world.
 Everyone poured their heart and soul into the skating parts of the movie TI couldn’t skate that well but he never gave up none of them did.
 I wish we had more time to work with them.
 Most people don’t know this but we were the only group who didn’t have any choreographed moves in the movie.
 We had the green light to do what we wanted as long as we stayed in line with the other crews.

 Q: What misconceptions are you interested in breaking about roller-skating?

 A: People say skating is lame and it’s only for kids.
 Or they say why is Bill Butler still skating at 80 plus years old?
 Why does Mike Epps, Rajon Rondo, Andre Miller, Cedric Ceballos, Wingo (Jagged Edge) or Jermaine Dupree skate?
 Don’t knock skating you will be surprised who puts on skates.